Among Asia's hedge funds, smaller was better last year

 But for prime brokers and service providers, the funds earn tens of millions of dollars in fees.
 Those in charge of allocating money at large pensions and endowments tend to send money to larger funds because their size implies reliability.

 "Most of the alpha is found in mid-cap managers, which in Asia is $50 million to $250 million and where we invest most of our capital," said Gottex Fund Management co-founder Max Gottschalk, whose Asian fund of hedge funds returned 18.4 percent in 2012.

 Former Credit Suisse trader Charlie Chan's $105 million Splendid Asia macro hedge fund lived up to its name, gaining 63 percent last year betting on real estate investment trusts, bonds and currencies.
 And Factorial Master Fund, launched by ex-DKR Oasis bookrunner Barun Agarwal in January last year, advanced 23 percent, according to a person with direct knowledge of the fund.
 The fund, which made money each month, manages less than $50 million.

 Fortress Asia Macro Fund, which increased its assets to $500 million by the year-end, gained 21 percent, said a spokesman for the global money manager.

 There are signs that some investors are starting to switch.

 Titan Advisors, which manages about $3 billion for pension funds and wealthy individuals, has shifted some money it invests with around two dozen hedge funds from larger funds to smaller funds.

-"If we had another 10 Asia long shorts with between 300 and 600 bucks each and no larger, then that would be more beneficial to the Asian hedge fund industry than 10 underperforming billion dollar funds," said a prime broker who asked not to be named as he didn't want to jeopardize client relations.
+"If we had another 10 Asia long shorts with between 300 and 600 bucks each and no larger, then that would be more beneficial to the Asian hedge fund industry than 10 underperforming billion dollar funds," said a prime broker who asked not to be named as he didn't want to jeopardise client relations.